Robbie Coltrane Biography

 Robbie Coltrane’s acting career took off in the 1980s when he appeared in several films such as Flash Gordon, Death Watch, Mona Lisa, and The Fruit Machine.
 He gained national prominence with his portrayal of criminal psychologist Dr. Eddie “Fitz” Fitzgerald in the ITV television series Cracker, for which he won three consecutive British Academy Television Awards for Best Actor.

-Robbie Coltrane went on to star in several big-screen productions including the James Bond films GoldenEye (1995) and The World Is Not Enough (1999), as well as the role of half-giant Rubeus Hagrid in the Harry Potter film series.
+Robbie Coltrane went on to star in several big-screen productions including, playing Bond’s former rival now ally Valentin Zukovsky in the James Bond films GoldenEye (1995) and The World Is Not Enough (1999), as well as the role of half-giant Rubeus Hagrid in the Harry Potter film series.

 Coltrane was also a man of many passions and had a deep interest in transportation.
 He presented several documentaries on his travels and his love for automobiles, including Coltrane in a Cadillac, where he drove a 1951 Cadillac Series 62 coupe convertible from Los Angeles to New York City.
 In Coltrane’s Planes and Automobiles, he explored the world of engines and transportation, showcasing his expertise and enthusiasm.